 Pin Bhaba Description

 The Pin Bhaba Pass Trek connects the lush green, vibrant Bhaba Valley, Kinnaur, to the deserted, cold, and dry Pin Valley in Spiti.
-This trek includes passing through thick coniferous forests, crossing river bridges, trekking through glaciers, screes, moraines, and camping at beautiful campsites.
-The landscape constantly changes on this trek, but the only constant is the turquoise Bhaba River that gives us company throughout.
+This trek includes passing through thick coniferous forests, crossing river bridges, trekking through glaciers, screes, and moraines, and camping at beautiful campsites.
+The landscape constantly changes on this trek, but the only constant is the turquoise Bhaba River which gives us company throughout.

 There is no denying that the Pin Bhaba Pass Trek is the most loved crossover trek in India.
-The trekking trail starts in a tiny hamlet Kafnu in Kinnaur and ends in a rustic village Mudh in Spiti Valley.
+The trekking trail starts in a tiny hamlet Kafnu in Kinnaur and ends in the rustic village Mudh in Spiti Valley.
 It is a visual treat to experience the two extremes of nature coexisting and gives you a wonderful insight into the two distinct Himalayan cultures.